 In addition to the type, you should not forget the purpose of a post.

-There are cases where the objective of a blog post is fulfilled with less words.
+There are cases where the objective of a blog post is fulfilled with fewer words.

 For example, a classified ad has the purpose of presenting a product or service in only a few sentences, so in this case the purpose of a post defines the length as well.